conan-io/docs/tutorial/consuming_packages/the_flexibility_of_conanfile_py.rst

     $ git clone https://github.com/conan-io/examples2.git
     $ cd examples2/tutorial/consuming_packages/conanfile_py

-Check the contents of the folder and note that the contents are the same that in the previous examples but with a *conanfile.py* instead of a *conanfile.txt*.
+Check the contents of the folder and note that the contents are the same as in the previous examples but with a *conanfile.py* instead of a *conanfile.txt*.

 .. code-block:: bash